 7 Reasons Implementations Fail Continued…

-This is part two of three blog entries based on a US Business Review article with the same title highlighting common reasons that companies see their LMS implementation as failed.
-Many begin considering moving to a second- (or third-) generation system within just a few years of implementation.
-The first entry highlighted the common pitfalls of 1) Buying in a Vacuum and 2) Selecting the wrong product.
-This entry explores the next three common mistakes when considering a Learning Management System; 1) Getting Burned with Customizations, 2) Bigger isn’t always Better and 3) Lack of Communication.
+This is part three of three blog entries based on a US Business Review article with the same title highlighting common reasons that companies see their LMS implementation as failed.
+The first two entries highlighted the common pitfalls of 1) Buying in a Vacuum, 2) Selecting the wrong product, 3) Getting Burned with Customizations, 4) Bigger isn’t always Better and 5) Lack of Communication.

 Want to learn more, watch for part 3 of this article and others on the VTA Blogs and check out the RISC Inc. site at https://risc-inc.com